The while loop

 - This goes on until n = 0.
 When this happens, we exit the

-loop and go to the statement after that which isprint('Blastoff')
+whileloop and go to the statement after that which isprint('Blastoff').
+So the probram outputsBlastoffand ends.

 Infinite loops